pravin-mishra123/devTinder_fullStack_webapp/homework.md

 - Create userAuth middleware
 - Add the userAuth Middleware in /profile and sentNewConnectionRequest API
 - set the expiry of JWT token and cookies to 7 days =>https://www.npmjs.com/package/jsonwebtoken and https://expressjs.com/en/api.html#res.cookie

-* Create userSchema mthod to getJWT()
+- Create userSchema mthod to getJWT()
-* Create userSchema method to comparepassword(passwordInputByUser)
+- Create userSchema method to comparepassword(passwordInputByUser)

+### Episode-11 | Diving into the APIs and express router

+- Explore tinder APIs
+- Create a list of all APIs, you can think of in devTinder
+- Group Multiple routes under respective routes
+- Read the documentation for express.Router() =>https://expressjs.com/en/api.html#express.router
+- create routes folder for managing auth, profile, request router
+- create authRouter, profileRouter, requestRouter
+- import these in the routers in app.js